 Want to help Tableau D’Hôte Theatre out?

 Would you be willing to make a monthly donation to help Tableau D’Hôte continue to be Montréal’s home for Canadian theatre?
+We’re pleased to announce the launch of our 10×100 drive.
 We’re looking for 100 art lovers who are willing and able to make $10 monthly donations for the next year.